Decorating a Christmas tree with ribbon is both a classic and traditional style to choose for your festive decor this year.

 You can have it so the ribbon cascades vertically down the tree.
-You can have it where its draped around the tree like tinsel.
-Or you can even make the ribbon into bows and have those attached on top of the tree or around the tree like other ornaments
+You can have it where it’s draped around the tree like tinsel.
+Or you can even make the ribbon intobows and have those attached on top of the tree or around the tree like other ornaments

 Quick links to information in this post

-To achieve the curled look you can dampen the ribbon, wrap it around a skewer and place it in the oven at medium heat until dry to achieve a curled look.
+Dampen the ribbon, wrap it around a skewer and place it in the oven at medium heat until dry to achieve a curled look.

 If you can get your hands on some wired ribbon all you would need to do is curl the ribbon and the wire will hold the shape.
-You can get some from The Ribbon Room.

-If you are using a long stretch of ribbon.
-If you’re using a long stretch you need to secure the top by hooking the ribbon to a branch to secure it.
+If you are using a long stretch of ribbon you need to secure the top by hooking the ribbon to a branch.

 You then measure out a small stretch of fabric, pinching where you want it to end and hooking it with a branch or wire.
 You continue this until you reach the bottom of the tree where you hide the ends by wrapping any extra to a branch that’s not visible.